Free Legal Resources - how to know what's reliable?

 Some starting points to finding statutes and regulations.

-• GovInfo - Portal - Provides access federal government publications (cases, statutes, regulations).
+GovInfo - Federal government portal for government information - Provides access to federal government publications (cases, statutes, regulations).
 Govinfo is the new FDsys.
 Has public and private laws enacted from the 104th Congress (1995-1996) to the present.
 Beginning with the 110th Congress (2007-2008), the laws are digitally signed and certified.
 Authentic copies!

-• United States Code - Has historic access to U.S. Code editions back to 1994.
+United States Code - From GovInfo.
+Has historic access to U.S. Code editions back to 1994.

 Justia – Portal that has Supreme Court cases, Courts of Appeals cases beginning with 1950, district court cases beginning with 2004, some state case law.